PlugShare/slate/source/index.html.md

 respectively.

 ### Paging
 Make a query with a start time.
-The response is a list of JSON objects representing reviews, sorted in order of creation time.
+The response is a list of JSON objects representing checkins, sorted in order of creation time.
 If there are `count` results or fewer, issue another query where start is the created_at of the last item in the results.